 Surgical treatment can be divided into two groups:

-Signs of atypia of cells and vessels of the cervix, detected in time, are well treated due to timely diagnosis.
+Timely detected signs of atypia of cells and vessels of the cervix, thanks to timely diagnosis, respond well to treatment.

 The health of every woman is only in her hands.
-Do not neglect the annual scheduled examinations and examinations with your gynecologist.
-Any disease is easier to prevent than to cure.
+Do not neglect annual scheduled examinations and examinations with your gynecologist.
+Any disease is easier to prevent than to treat.

-You can clearly see what thrush (candidiasis) looks like in women in the photographs.
+You can clearly see what thrush (candidiasis) looks like in women in photographs.

-In the article: "Thrush in men" you can see what a thrush looks like in men in photographs.
+In the article: “Thrush in men” you can see what thrush in men looks like in photographs.

-According to statistics, about 70% of women suffer from vulvaginal candidiasis at least once in their life, and half of them subsequently have a relapse of the disease.
-The genital species is more widespread in countries with high air temperatures and lack of necessary sanitary and hygienic conditions.
-The urogenital appearance is manifested several times more often in women than in men.
+According to statistics, about 70% of women experience vulvaginal candidiasis at least once in their lives, and half of them subsequently experience a relapse of the disease.
+The genital type is more common in countries with high air temperatures and a lack of necessary sanitary and hygienic conditions.
+The urogenital appearance appears several times more often in women than in men.

-Why thrush appears in women can be explained by the presence of various concomitant infections in the body or as a result of sexually transmitted infection.
-It must be understood that the disease does not go away on its own, it should be treated correctly, otherwise it will become chronic and will return regularly after a while.
+Why thrush appears in women can be explained by the presence of various concomitant infections in the body or as a result of sexual infection.
+It is necessary to understand that the disease does not go away on its own; it must be treated correctly, otherwise it will become chronic and will return regularly after some time.
 It is important to understand what is happening and take the necessary measures in time.
-Thrush is more common in girls or women, regardless of age, than in men or boys.
+Thrush most often occurs in girls or women, regardless of age, than in men or boys.

-Enhance immunity and strengthen women's health helped me
+Helped me boost my immunity and strengthen women's health

 Pathology in adults develops against the background of reduced immunity.
-In the case when it manifests itself in adolescent girls, it indicates an insufficiently formed immune system.
-With the active reproduction of spores of fungi of infection, they from time to time displace useful lactobacilli, and as a result, dysbiosis develops.
-Epidemiology is associated with an imbalance in an alkaline or acidic environment.
+When it occurs in teenage girls, it indicates an underdeveloped immune system.
+With the active reproduction of fungal spores, they eventually displace beneficial lactobacilli, and as a result, dysbacteriosis develops.
+Epidemiology is associated with an imbalance of an alkaline or acidic environment.

 Types of candidiasis: superficial and visceral (systemic)